eischet/janitor/README.md

 Janitor is an embedded scripting and expression language for (Java) applications.

 ## Main Goals

 * Be accessible to programming novices and casual developers by providing simple and familiar syntax.
 * Be easy to embed into existing code by application developers.
 * Be reasonably safe by sandboxing everything by default.
 * Be free (MIT License).

+## Some Use Cases

+* Letting your users extend and customize your application with scripts.
+* Letting your users automate tasks with scripts.
+* Letting your users configure your application with scripts.

+Some concrete cases that are in production use right now:

+* Let users fully customize table views on SQL queries and/or web service calls by letting them write "column scripts" and "filter scripts" that transform and organize the data into the form they want to see.
+* Let users write simple scripts to import and export data to and from APIs, Database, Excel and CSV files, using APIs made accessible by a host application.
+* Let users author complex and changing permission rules for an app by enabling them to evaluate user accounts and records in a script.
+* Read mails from a mailbox and turn them into data, e.g. by importing these mails into an IT support system.

 ## What does a script look like?